 The only brand of sun-dye that I’m aware of is called Inkodye.
 It doesn’t come in a ton of colors, but you could do a little color-mixing if you want to expand the palette.
 The main trick with sun-dye is you need both a low-light area and a sunny area to work in.
 The dye will start exposing as soon as there’s even a hint of sunlight, so you want to apply the ink, and add any objects that you want to use to block the sunlight, in low light.

 Adding objects creates a pattern — we used plants, leaves, even clothespins.
 Pretty much any opaque object could work.
-In fact, Jordan told me about a friend who painted a duvet cover with Inkodye, then took a nap on it in the sun, and when she woke up, the imprint of her body was on the duvet.
+In fact, my sister Jordan told me about a friend who painted a duvet cover with Inkodye, then took a nap on it in the sun, and when she woke up, the imprint of her body was on the duvet.
 So cool!

 One note: I would recommend having extra dyeable items on hand, because the process is super fun!
 And you’ll definitely want to dye more than one item. : )